-CAMP ARIFJAN, Kuwait — A Soldier descended from the Wolf Clan of the Seneca Nation of Indians, deployed here with the Fort Bragg, North Carolina, based 3rd Expeditionary Sustainment Command, reflected on her cultural and military roots for this year’s Native American Heritage observance.
+CAMP ARIFJAN, Kuwait — A Soldier descended from the Wolf Clan of the Seneca Nation of Indians — currently deployed to Kuwait with the Fort Bragg, North Carolina, based 3rd Expeditionary Sustainment Command — reflected on her cultural and military roots for this year’s Native American Heritage observance.

 “I’m proud to say I’m Native American,” said Staff Sgt.
 Jassmine J. Thornton.
 “I feel like if I had to live my life on a reservation I would fit perfectly.”

 Thornton serves as an automated logistics specialist, or 92A, in the 1st Theater Sustainment Command operational command post.

 The staff sergeant grew up in Buffalo, New York, in the lands of her ancestors.
 The Seneca were the largest of six Native American nations that comprised the Iroquois Confederacy, or Six Nations, a democratic government.
 As the westernmost located tribe of the six nations located in New York, the Seneca Indians were known as the “Keeper of the Western Door.”

 Thornton split her childhood years living between the homes of her parents; she gets her Native American roots from her father, Greg, and her Puerto Rican heritage from her mother, Janet.

 “He’s a member on the council,” Thornton said of her father.
 “I never really got to do the powwow’s on the reservations … I wish at times when I [went] to my dad’s in the summer that that’s something we did, but I’m content and happy.”